Freedom Caucus: Political positions

+Affiliated political and advocacy organizations

+The House Freedom Caucus is affiliated with several political and advocacy organizations that support its mission and members.
+The House Freedom Fund is the official political action committee of the caucus, providing financial backing to conservative candidates aligned with its priorities.
+It plays a key role in primary campaigns, often supporting challengers to Republican incumbents who are seen as insufficiently aligned with the caucus’s principles.
+The Fund is closely tied to the caucus and has received support from major Republican donors to influence the outcome of competitive primaries.

+House Freedom Action, a Super PAC affiliated with the caucus, operates independently to run issue ads and support candidates in federal elections.
+It has been active in high-profile races, including those involving Freedom Caucus leaders.

+In addition, the Freedom Caucus Foundation serves as a nonprofit advocacy arm that promotes the caucus’s policy goals through public outreach and media campaigns.
+The foundation has aired television ads highlighting the legislative activities of the Caucus, including its role in shaping the 2025 budget negotiations.

+The similarly named State Freedom Caucus Network, an offshoot of the Conservative Partnership institute, is not officially affiliated with the House Freedom Caucus.

 Leadership

-The current Chair of the caucus is Representative Scott Perry from Pennsylvania, with Representative Jim Jordan as the Deputy Chair.
-In January 2022, Representative Lauren Boebert was elected as Communications Chair, Representative Warren Davidson as Whip, and Representative Chip Roy as Policy Chair.
+The current chair of the caucus is Representative Andy Harris from Maryland, with Representative Jim Jordan as the deputy chair.
+In January 2022, Representative Lauren Boebert was elected as communications chair, and Representative Chip Roy as policy chair.

 Membership

 Membership policy

 The House Freedom Caucus does not disclose the names of its members and membership is by invitation only.
-The New York Times wrote in October 2015 that the caucus usually meets "in the basement of a local pub rather than at the Capitol".
+The New York Times wrote in October 2015 that the caucus usually meets "in the basement of a local pub rather than at the Capitol."
 The caucus acts as a bloc, with decisions that are supported by 80 percent made binding on all of its members, which has strengthened its influence among House Republicans.

 Historical membership

 As the HFC does not publicize a full membership list, the known number of members at the start of each electoral cycle is listed below.

 Current members

 A number of members have identified themselves, or have been identified by others, as belonging to the Freedom Caucus.
-There are at least 46 caucus members as of March 2025; those members include:
+There are at least 31 caucus members as of March 2025; those members include: